Launch escape system

 A solid-fueled rocket, mounted above the capsule on a tower, which delivers a relatively large thrust for a brief period of time to send the capsule a safe distance away from the launch vehicle, at which point the capsule's parachute recovery system can be used for a safe landing on ground or water.
 The escape tower and rocket are jettisoned from the space vehicle in a normal flight at the point where it is either no longer needed, or cannot be effectively used to abort the flight.
-These have been used on the Mercury, Apollo, Soyuz, and Shenzhou capsules.
+These have been used on the Mercury, Apollo, Orion, Soyuz, and Shenzhou capsules.